-This is a guest posting by Nishi Grover Garg
+This is a guest post by Nishi Grover Garg.

 Mind maps are a creative way of gathering ideas around a central theme and categorizing them in concrete branches.
 Mind maps can be useful for both personal and professional life as an organization and visualization technique.
 They’re descriptive, easy and even fun.